akeneo/pim-helpcenter/content/md/products-super-power/publish-workflow.md

 # A publication example

 This is really simple.
-Imagine one of your product is complete for all locales activated for the *Web* channel.
-This complete version is the 5th.
-The product is enabled and classified in the Web channel category tree.
+Imagine one of your product is complete for all locales activated for the *E-commerce* channel.
+The product is enabled and classified in the *E-commerce* channel category tree.

-You are stasified by your product information for this product, so you hit the `Publish` button.
+You are satisfied by your product information for this product, so you hit the `Publish` button.

 ![image](../img/dummy.png)